Aschen/nimiq-node-docker/README.md

 ## Recipes

 ### Run a miner

+Use the environment variable `RECOMPILE=yes` to enable better mining performance.

 Run a solo miner on main network :
  - `NETWORK=main MINER_THREADS=12 docker-compose up -d